zenml-io/terraform-provider-zenml/README.md

 ### Authentication

-Configure the provider with your ZenML server URL and API key:
+Configure the provider with your ZenML server URL and API key or API token.

 ```hcl
 provider "zenml" {